 Mental health funding competition

-Higher education providers can bid for funding to explore innovative and intersectional approaches to target mental health support for students.
+Higher education providers submitted bids for funding to explore innovative and intersectional approaches to target mental health support for students.

 The Department of Health and Social Care has provided £1 million of investment to the Office for Students for this funding competition.